purplesyringa/site/blog/log-is-non-monotonic-in-php-and-lua/index.md

 ---
-title: log is non-monotonous in PHP and Lua
+title: log is non-monotonic in PHP and Lua
 time: July 22, 2026
 intro: |
     If $a > b > 1$ and $x > 1$, you can prove that $\log_a x < \log_b x$.
 (As a reminder, $\log_a x$ denotes the value $t$ such that $x = a^t$.)
 This is very intuitive if you think about it: for "normal" numbers, the greater $a$, the smaller $t$ you will need to get the same $x$.